Support

 As the lever arm is of a ratchet design, occasionally the lever can be turned fully and touch the shockmount frame while still being loose (although we check every mount before it leaves the warehouse to make sure this doesn't happen).

 If you find this is the case, simply pull the ratchet arm out from the socket and, while pulled out, turn it backwards on itself and then let it snap back into the socket.
 Turn the lever to tighten and repeat the above as many times as you need to until the lever arm tightens correctly.
-Click here for full shockmount tightening instructions.

 What is the difference between Halo and Corona?